deepakjd2004/ccm/README.md

 # Akamai Property with CCM Third-Party Certificates

 This Terraform configuration manages Akamai properties with CCM (Cloud Certificate Manager) third-party certificates.
 Supports flexible certificate type selection (RSA, ECDSA, or both) per hostname with automatic Let's Encrypt signing via ACME.
-Most probably akamai customers would not be using Let's Encrypt certs with CCM and it is for internal(Akamai) testing only.
+Most akamai customers would not be using Let's Encrypt certs with CCM and it is for internal(Akamai) testing only.
 Akamai customer should replace Let's Encrypt terraform provider and build similar logic with their choice of CA(if they provide terraform module for requesting and downloading certificates)

 ## Prerequisites